znibb/WowProfessionLevelingTool/README.md

 1. Deploy: `docker-compose up -d`

 ## Changelog
+### 1.6.0
+#### Features added
+- Added Jewelcrafting 1-300
+- Added option to filter phase-locked content

+#### Bug fixes
+- Fixed several typos and mistakes in profession database

 ### 1.5.7
 #### Bug fixes
-- Pulled updated item database with error fixes.
+- Pulled updated item database with error fixes

 ### 1.5.6
 #### Bug fixes
-- Pulled updated item database with error fixes.
+- Pulled updated item database with error fixes

 ### 1.5.5
 #### Bug fixes
-- Fixed the source for Ebon Shiv, Ornate Thorium Handaxe, Huge Thorium Battleaxe and Major Mana Potion to 'Quest'.
+- Fixed the source for Ebon Shiv, Ornate Thorium Handaxe, Huge Thorium Battleaxe and Major Mana Potion to 'Quest'

 ### 1.5.4
 #### Bug fixes
-- Fixed a potential error when a reagent hasn't been seen on the AH and thus have no determinable price.
+- Fixed a potential error when a reagent hasn't been seen on the AH and thus have no determinable price

 ### 1.5.3
 #### Bug fixes